 The main function of these glands is to secrete sebum, which is an oily substance that provides moisture and protection for your skin.
-While sebum production is vital for maintaining your skin's health and suppleness, having too much of a good thing can lead to clogged pores.
-The overproduction of sebum can cause excess oil to mix with dead skin cells and other pore-clogging material.
+While sebum production is vital for maintaining your skin's health and suppleness, the overproduction of sebum can cause excess oil to mix with dead skin cells and other pore-clogging material.
 This can lead to clogged pores on your cheeks, nose, or other areas of your face.

 Clogged Pores May Lead To Sebaceous Filaments

 However, while a blackhead is essentially a blocked-up pore, a sebaceous filament lines the inside of the pores to help sebum escape from the skin.
 They tend to have a tube or hair-like appearance and exist below the surface of the skin.